pranavganesh1/Personal-Knowledge-Bank/README.md

 3. **Port Already in Use**
    - Change port in `app.py`: `app.run(debug=True, port=5001)`

+4. **AI Model Not Found Error**
+   - The chatbot automatically detects and uses available Gemini models
+   - If you see model errors, make sure your API key is valid
+   - Try upgrading: `pip install --upgrade google-generativeai`
+   - The system will automatically find a working model from your API

+5. **Environment Variables Not Loading**
+   - Make sure `.env` file is in the project root (same folder as `app.py`)
+   - Check that `python-dotenv` is installed: `pip install python-dotenv`
+   - Verify `.env` file format (no quotes around values, one per line)

 ## 📝 Notes

 - Default user is set to user_id = 1 on first load